 How about peaches or figs at one meal and apples later on, or a mix of two of them if you would like to change it up.
 Bananas are also perfect for the little ones and especially those that have a few brown spots on the peels, and if it's your baby's first few weeks of having solid food, buy everything you feed him or her organic.

 Here you can find information on how much of each vitamin you child should get per day, if tat is something that interests you.

 Honest information about healthy nutrition for kids is hard to come by.
 There is often something behind what people are trying to make you believe.
 Selling a product, misinformation or simply fear.
 Some people are afraid of recommending something that isn't the 'standard'.

 So many nutritionists still recommend the milk, meat and bread diet.
 With vegetables of course.
-But if you want to grow a healthy human that is just not the way to go anymore.
+But if you want to grow a healthy human this is just not the way to go anymore.
+We need more than that to be strong enough not to get any of the the colds, flues, viruses and bugs that are out there.
 That's why I started this website.
-To show you another side of nutrition, a super healthy side that can be fun too!
-Out of healthy ingredients we can make fun and yummy dishes - easy!
+To show you that there is another way, a super healthy way that can be fun too.